 You’ve likely heard about the dangers of secondhand smoke.
 But did you know that cigarette smoke is even worse for babies than it is for adults?
 Now that you’ve brought your newborn home, it’s crucial to keep cigarette smoke away from the baby.
 You may have already quit smoking when you found out you were going to have a baby.
 If not, it’s still not too late.
 If anyone else in your household smokes, now is the time for them to quit.
-If you or someone else in the household keeps smoking, at the very least, you can make changes to protect the baby.
+If you or someone else in the household keeps smoking, you can at least make changes to protect the baby.
 This goes for anyone who spends time near the baby, including grandparents, friends, and babysitters.

 Research shows that smoking around newborns can cause severe health problems.
 These include: